Teleperformance Group Celebrates One Year Anniversary of Strategic Acquisition

 With a unique focus on a High-Tech, High-Touch approach, the Group is effectively able to support businesses in a rapidly evolving digital landscape by integrating innovative technologies such as RPA (Robotics Process Automation) and AI (Artificial Intelligence) with an emphasis on empathy and human touch, positively impacting operational efficiency and the overall performance of all teams.

 Teleperformance believes that it has a positive role to play in communities.
 Its mission is to create opportunities and value for clients, customers, and employees.
-Teleperformance has over 300,000 employees in 80 countries who speak more than 265 languages, and is regularly recognised by industry bodies for its diverse workforce.
-In 2018, ten Teleperformance Group subsidiaries – representing 70 per cent of total personnel – were honoured with awards from the Great Place to Work® Institute.
+Teleperformance has over 300,000 employees in 80 countries who speak more than 265 languages and is regularly recognized by industry bodies for its diverse workforce.
+In 2018, ten Teleperformance Group subsidiaries – representing 70 percent of total personnel – were honored with awards from the Great Place to Work® Institute.

 The Group is committed to being an employer of choice in the market, with programs spanning employee wellbeing, effective engagement, re-skilling, learning and development.